-- Products & Services: Aegon begins with the customer Aegon assesses the customer's needs, price risk and develop products and services that fit with those needs.
-Aegon's products and services are then branded and marketed. - Distribution: Some of Aegon's products and services are sold directly to customers.
-Aegon sells most, however, via intermediaries, including brokers, agents, banks and financial advisors. - Asset Management: In exchange, customers pay fees or regular premiums.
-On pensions, savings and investments, customers make deposits.
-Aeqon invests the money received and, over time, work to increase value. - Claims & Benefits: From the returns Aegon makes, Aegon pays customer claims and benefits, and make profits for Aegon's shareholders.
-Customers also make regular withdrawals from pensions and savings products.
+- Product development and pricing: Aegon begins with customers Aegon assesses the customer's needs and develop products and services that meet those needs.
+Next Aegon estimates and prices the risk involved for Aegon as a financial services provider. - Distribution: Aegon's products and services are then branded, marketed and sold.
+Aegon offers products and services via intermediaries, like brokers and banks or financial advisors.
+Aegon also sells directly to customers. - Investments: In exchange for products and services, customers pay fees or regular premiums.
+On certain pension products, savings and investments, customers make deposits.
+Aegon invests the money received to make an attractive return on the money invested. - Claims & Benefits: From the premiums, deposits and investment returns Aegon receives, Aegon pays customer claims and benefits, covers its expenses and makes profits for Aegon's shareholders.
+Customers also make regular withdrawals from pensions and saving products.

-For more information on Aegon's strategy, please see Aegon's 2017 Review.
+For more information on Aegon's strategy, please see the Integrated Annual Report 2018 of Aegon Group.

-Key events in 2017:
+Key events in 2018: